castleproject/Windsor/README.md

 ## License

 Castle Windsor is licensed under the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.
-Refer to license.txt for more information.
+Refer to LICENSE for more information.